AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 ~~~~~~~~~~~~~~~

 To overcome these limitations, users can provide additional information to
-the tool in the form of a loop invariant.
+GNATprove in the form of a loop invariant.
 In SPARK, a loop invariant
 is a Boolean expression which should hold at every iteration of the loop.
 Like every other assertion, it can be checked at runtime by compiling the
 program with assertions enabled.